Dado Dolabella

 Carlos Eduardo Bouças Dolabella Filho (born July 20, 1980), best known as Dado Dolabella, is a Brazilian actor and singer.
 In 2016 he became an advocate for the vegan lifestyle.

 Biography

 Dolabella was born in Rio de Janeiro, the son of the Brazilian actor Carlos Eduardo Dolabella and the Spanish-born actress Pepita Rodríguez.

+Dolabella adopted a vegan lifestyle in 2015 and has turned into an activist of the cause by posting on social media and promoting veganism.
+He has also been a vocal supporter of the feminist movement.